 SeatGeek is not a scam; it's a legit, reliable, and trustworthy peer to peer ticket marketplace.
-SeatGeek is our favorite ticket reseller because it has a beautiful interface, low prices with transparent fees, and arguably the largest inventory of any ticket broker.
+SeatGeek is a great ticket reseller because it has a beautiful interface, low prices with transparent fees, and arguably the largest inventory of any ticket broker.
 With SeatGeek, you know exactly what you're getting and when you're getting it.
 There is no guesswork, and you don't have to gamble with your experiences.
 SeatGeek is the Kayak.com of the ticket industry because it aggregates listings from other resellers (without any upcharge).
 You can save time and money by comparing 10+ ticket site prices on SeatGeek's website.
 You can view SeatGeek's Buyer Guarantee here.

 - Extremely large ticket inventory means competitively low prices.